sam20908/mpp/README.md

 ### Compile Tests

 It's very much the same as unit tests, except that LLVM Lit is required to run any compile test.
-There is also a corresponding CTest target called `compile_test` which just runs the compile tests through Lit.
+There is also a corresponding CTest target called `compile_tests` which just runs the compile tests through Lit.

 Because it uses a separate CMakeLists to compile the tests, the Lit configuration propagates the compiler used to build mpp to also build the compile tests.
 This avoids issues of both mpp and the compile tests having different compilers (e.g. compile tests being "faulty" because it picked a non-conforming compiler unlike mpp).

 However, the Lit configuration checks the compiler stored in the cache before it attempts to compile the tests.
 It will produce an error when the compilers in the cache are different than the propagated compilers (just like what CMake does).

-### Runtime Benchmarks
+### Benchmarks

 Pretty much the same as unit tests.
-Different categories of benchmarks get built into their own executable, and a corresponding CTest target `benchmark` invokes all benchmarks through Lit.
+Different benchmarks of algorithms, and etc get built into their own executable, and a corresponding CTest target `benchmarks` invokes all benchmarks through Lit.

-### (upcoming) Compile Benchmarks

 TODO: Add documentation once compile benchmarks are implemented!

 ## FAQ

 #### Why LLVM Lit?

 LLVM Lit Test Infrastructure helps developing test suites and benchmarks easily.
 It also allows combination of tests and benchmarks to be run at the same time given its flexibility. mpp's CMake scripts are also designed to integrate tests with LLVM Lit to help debug tests.

 #### Why `tag_invoke` for customization?

-`tag_invoke` allows putting all the overloads into a single name, `tag_invoke`, which helps the user to overload by the *type* of the customization point objects (it is always "the name you want to overload" + `_t`), and not having to remember unique names to overload.
+`tag_invoke` allows putting all the overloads into a single name, `tag_invoke`, which helps the user to overload by the _type_ of the customization point objects (it is always "the name you want to overload" + `_t`), and not having to remember unique names to overload.

 This was inspired from `<ranges>`, which has the customization point objects automatically perform the "two step":